Air Conditioner Power Calculation

 The method includes the formula: Q = Q1 + Q2 + Q3

-Q – cooling capacity, measured in kilowatts;
+Q – cooling capacity, expressed in kilowatts;

-Q1 – sources of heat inflow (e.g., windows, walls, ceiling, and floor);
+Q1 – heat gain from structural components (e.g., windows, walls, ceiling, and floor);

-Q2 – heat influx from people;
+Q2 – thermal contribution from occupants;

-Q3 – heat generated by household appliances.
+Q3 – heat produced by household appliances.

-Moreover, Q1 is calculated using a separate formula: Q1 = S * h * q / 1000
+Moreover, Q1 is computed using the formula: Q1 = S * h * q / 1000

-S – room area;
+S – the room’s floor area;

-h – room height;
+h – ceiling height;